 Key prenatal vitamins include several B vitamins – B6, B9, and B12 – as well as vitamin D. So if you’re pregnant – but deficient in these vitamins – then your baby’s development may be affected.
 Certain vitamin deficiencies can lead to an infant being born with spinal cord defects or a low birth weight – among many other possible conditions.
-So it’s important to know your levels of key prenatal vitamins.

 Here, we’ll take a closer look at why these vitamins – the B vitamins and vitamin D – are absolutely vital for the healthy development of a baby-in-the-womb.

 To help ensure you deliver a healthy baby, make sure you don’t have B vitamin deficiencies.